Index of Multiple Deprivation (IMD)

 The Indices of Deprivation are designed to measure the relative deprivation of LSOAs.
 There is no single summary measure of deprivation for larger areas, such as local authorities, because levels of deprivation and population density can vary considerably across them.
 However, the Ministry of Housing, Communities and Local Government has published several measures that highlight different aspects of deprivation, each generating a different ranking of areas.
 Comparison of the different measures is therefore needed to give a fuller description of deprivation for larger areas.

-Out of 326 districts and unitary authorities in England, Herefordshire ranks between 126 and 193 (i.e. between the 40th and 60th percentiles) depending on whether the ranking is derived by averaging the domain score or rank or by local population concentration or extent of deprivation, with 1 being the most deprived.
-See section 3.3 of DCLG’s Research Report for further details of the different measures used.
+Out of 317 local authority districts in England, Herefordshire ranks between 137 and 152 depending on whether the ranking is derived by averaging the domain score or rank or by local population concentration or extent of deprivation, with one being the most deprived.
+See section 3.3 of the MHCLG’s Research Report for further details of the different measures used.

-Lower Super Output Areas (LSOAs) are fixed statistical geographies of about 1,500 people designed by the ONS.
+Lower Super Output Areas (LSOAs) are fixed statistical geographies of about 1,500 people designed by the Office for National Statistics (ONS).

 National context means how a particular area compares in terms of deprivation relative to all LSOAs in England i.e. the national rank.

 - Dental health

 - Fuel poverty

 - House prices and affordability